 Target user

 Our target user is anyone interested in wind power, with at least a high school level understanding of STEM subjects.
-They should be familiar with the concept of electrical power measured in Watts, the prefix "M" for million, and that windmills generate electrical energy.
+They should be familiar with the concept of electrical power measured in Watts, the prefix "M" for million, and that wind turbines generate electrical energy.
 They should also know that wind farms can be located both onshore and offshore, and have a basic knowledge of world geography, including continents, regions, and countries.

 Goal